maitevillar/FabAcademy-Documentation/README.md

 By the end of the course, you will have the essential knowledge to plan, develop and prototype a final project.
 You will also have a comprehensive understanding of how to plan a sustainable business and how to share cutting-edge designs in an open-source environment.

+# 👉IAAC Master of Design for Emergent Futures
 The course is delivered in collaboration with students from the **IAAC Master of Design for Emergent Futures**, this provides an excellent opportunity to expand professional and personal experiences.
 Previous Alumni of the program have used the future-skills gained to build leading roles in the global Fab Lab network, established their own design studios and have also become entrepreneurs in the innovation and social design fields.

 # 💻what are you going to find in this repository?